-In this segment, you give details of the product you want to deal in and the need of consumers that you seek to solve.
-This is also the section where you analyze the competition in the market you want to venture into and the target market for your product.
+In this segment, you give details of the product you want to deal with and the need of consumers that you seek to solve.
+This section analyzes the competition in the market you want to venture into and the target market for your product.

 This is the third segment of your Business plan.
-Here you are required to explain how you will make use of the opportunity.
+Here, you must explain how you will use the opportunity.

-In this section, you are supposed to give details of your sales and marketing plan, operations, and the criteria you will use to measure success.
+In this section, you are supposed to give details of your sales and marketing plan, operations, and the criteria to measure success.

 4. Team or company

-Most investors not only look for good ideas but also good teams.
+Most investors look for not only good ideas but also good teams.
 In this section, you are required to give details of your team.
-Talk about the team you already have as well as those you need to employ.
+Talk about the team you already have and those you need to employ.

 You will also be required to provide your legal structure and location.
-If your company is already up and running, a history of previous businesses will be required.
+If your company is already up and running, a history of previous businesses.

 No business plan is complete without a financial plan.
 A financial plan gives details about how money is utilized in the business.
 In this chapter, you are supposed to provide details on sales, profit and loss statements, personnel plans, cash flow statements, Balance sheets, and an exit strategy.

-In a business plan, this section is one that many entrepreneurs find challenging to handle, but investors will look keenly.
-Investors will pay much attention to the financial plan because they need to know how you will spend their money and return for their money in the end.
+In a business plan, this section is one that many entrepreneurs find challenging, but investors will look keenly.
+Investors will pay much attention to the financial plan because they need to know how to spend their money and return it.

 A typical business plan usually has a monthly projection for the first 12 months and an annual projection for at least the next five years.
 Although a Three-year forecast is enough, some investors will demand a full five-year forecast.

-The following is an overview of details you should include in the Financial Plan of your business plan.
+The following is an overview of details you should include in the Financials Plan of your business plan.

 6. Sales forecast

 A sales forecast is simply the projection of sales to be made over the next few years.
-Typically, a sales forecast is broken down into various rows, with each row having a specific core product or service being offered.
+Typically, a sales forecast is broken down into various rows, with each row offering a specific core product or service.

-A sales forecast also should have corresponding rows that show the Cost Of Goods Sold.
+A sales forecast should also have corresponding rows showing the Cost Of Goods Sold.
 (COGS).
 The COGS is strictly the amount used to provide goods sold and not additional expenses such as rent and transport.

 7. Personnel plan

 Your personnel plan contains details of money spent on employees.
-All the posts can be listed for a small business with the amount paid to each employee stated against the posts.
-For massive companies, the Personnel plan is divided into small sections such as sales and marketing.
+All posts can be listed for a small business with the amount paid to each employee stated against the positions.
+The Personnel plan is divided into small sections for massive companies, such as sales and marketing.

 The personnel plan also contains details of additional costs of employees other than salaries.
-These costs include insurance, payroll taxes, and other related costs.
+These costs include insurance, payroll taxes, and other related expenses.
 Such costs are typically referred to as “employee burden.”

 8. Profit and Loss statements

 Your business number will come in at the Profit and Loss statements segment.
-This is where you will determine whether a business will be making losses or profits.
+This is where you will determine whether a business will make losses or profits.

-The profit and loss statement utilizes all the data from sales forecast, personnel plan, and other costs involved in running the business.
+The profit and loss statement utilizes all the data from the sales forecasts, personnel plans, and other costs involved in running the business.

-In simple terms, the Profit and Loss statement will subtract the total companies expenditure from incomes to determine the Net profit.
+The Profit and Loss statement will subtract the total companies’ expenditure from incomes to determine the Net profit.

 9. Cash flow statement

-Cash flow statements are mostly mistaken with profit and loss statements.
+Cash flow statements are mostly mistaken for profit and loss statements.
 However, the cash flow statement plays an entirely different role in business.
-Cash flow statements are used to show the amount of money available in a business at a given instant.
+Cash flow statements show the amount of money available in a business at a given instant.

 In profit and loss statements, expenditure is subtracted from gains.
-Cash flow statements begin with cash at hand, then the addition of incomes followed by subtraction of money used to pay for expenses such as bills.
+Cash flow statements begin with cash at hand, then the addition of income, followed by the subtraction of money used to pay for expenses such as bills.

-Cash flow statements help in predicting instances when the company might run low on cash.
+Cash flow statements help predict when the company might run low on cash.

 10. Balance sheet

-This is the most crucial thing that investors need to see in a business plan.
-A balance sheet gives a clear illustration of the financial health f a business.
+This is the most crucial thing investors need to see in a business plan.
+A balance sheet clearly illustrates the financial health f a business.

 A balance sheet contains a list of assets and liabilities of the company.
 It also includes the investor’s equity.
-Using the Balance sheet, you can determine the net worth of a business by subtracting liabilities from assets.
+Using the Balance sheet, you can determine the net worth by subtracting liabilities from assets.